swthemathwiz/pi-standoff-mount/README.md

 1. Raspberry Pi 3 Model B Reference Design from [Mechatronics Art on GrabCAD](https://grabcad.com/library/raspberry-pi-3-reference-design-model-b-rpi-raspberrypi-raspberry-pi-1) in file _Raspberry_Pi_3_Light_Version.STL_.

 2. Raspberry Pi 4 Model from [Coder-Tronics on Thingiverse](https://www.thingiverse.com/thing:3732868) in file _RPi4.STL_.

-## Source

-The wall mount is built using OpenSCAD. _pi-standoff-mount.scad_ is the main file for the wall mount.

 ## Printing